nevrome/bleiglas/README.md

 <details>

-<summary>Finally we can also visualise any point-wise information in our
+<summary>Finally, we can also visualise any point-wise information in
-input data as a feature of the tessellation polygons.</summary>
+our input data as a feature of the tessellation polygons.</summary>

 <p>